brightlayer-ui/themes/react-native/README.md

 ### Dark Theme

-To use the dark theme in your application, simply wrap the app in a `Provider` and pass in your desired theme (`blueDark`).
+The theming mechanism for React Native Paper is a bit limited in the amount of customization available for components.
+Because of this, there are two dark themes available from PX Blue that should be applied to different components.

+The main theme should be applied using a `Provider` that wraps your application and passing in the theme (`blueDark`).
+This will be applied to the majority of the component in the RNP library.

 ```tsx
 import { Provider as ThemeProvider} from 'react-native-paper';